shunyakmr/AC/BRISTOL_SEMINAR_2024/README.md

-Slides for "Spatio-temporal Point Process Compartment Modeling for Infectious Diseases."
+# BRISTOL SEMINAR 2024

+Slides for "Unveiling Online Gambling Behaviour: A Descriptive Analysis of Consumer Data."

 Please, refer to the slides.pdf file.